newjersey/navigator.business.nj.gov/content/src/licenses/cosmetology.md

 - Registration code from your renewal notice
 - Current mailing address
 - Current business address
-- Pay the associated fees for the registration renewal
+- Applicable fees paid

-:::callout{ showHeader="true" headerText="" showIcon="true" calloutType="conditional" }
+:::callout{ showHeader="true" headerText="" showIcon="false" calloutType="conditional" }

-- A renewed cosmetology shop registration valid for two years.
+A renewed cosmetology shop registration valid for two years.
 It will be mailed to your business mailing address on file.

 :::